 As stated previously in section 3.1.1, the Town's goals, as expressed in the laws of the Town, are articulated in the Purpose and Findings sections of the Town's zoning code and solar energy system law.
 The following discusses how this Project meets the purpose and findings of these laws.
-Many of the goals listed in the Town's laws and plans deal with the protection of agriculture, neighborhood character, protection of resources, public health and safety, efficient use and protection of utilities and services, orderly development, protecting circulation in the Town and others.
+Many of the goals listed in the Town's laws and plans deal with the protection of agriculture, neighborhood stability, protecting resources, public health and safety, efficient use and protection of utilities and services, orderly development, protecting circulation in the Town and others.
 Based on the application and the information in this DEIS, we believe that the Proposed Project will not adversely impact agriculture, does not significantly impact any Town natural resources or utilities (no impact on public utilities), has been placed and designed to minimally impact aesthetics and the community's character and should not adversely impact future developments in the Town.
 This Project meets the purpose and findings of these laws.

-The current land use of the site is a driving range which is unique to this area.
 Surrounding land uses are primarily farming and single-family rural homes.
 The Project will be screened to minimize any impacts to other land uses in the area.

 The Project has rightly been interpreted as needing a Utility Use Variance, based on the Town's current laws.
 If that variance is granted, it will be based on the logic and reasoning of the ZBA.
 The decision itself is not precedence setting but the logic and reasoning behind that decision.
 The Applicant has provided information that the site is unique and that it cannot be applied to numerous other sites.
-It has also been shown by the Applicant (see Appendix D) that most other sites in the Town are not suitable for this use.
+It has also been shown by the Applicant (see Appendix D) that most other sites in the Town would not be suitable for this use.
 It has been stated and shown that the Project is a "utility" for the issue of a use variance and only needs to show need.